1. new Keyword

 }

-) with static members that are accessed globally.namespace
+staticdefines a class (MathHelper) with static members that are accessed globally.namespacelogically organizes the static utility class.

-5. Combination of abstract
+5. Combination of abstract, virtual, and override

-to define methods with default behavior that can be optionally overridden, and override
+When designing a class hierarchy, you might use abstract to define methods that must be implemented, virtual to define methods with default behavior that can be optionally overridden, and override to provide specific implementations.

 Example: Abstract and Virtual Method Combination